 - Your Social Security card.
 If you do not have a Social Security card, please

 - All PennDOT Driver License Centers and the Riverfront Office Center Customer Counter accept debit and credit cards.
 All of PennDOT's Driver License Centers accept debit or credit cards, checks or money orders as forms of payment, but no cash.
 The Riverfront Office Center Customer Counter currently accepts debit or credit cards, checks, money orders, or cash.
 PennDOT will charge a fee of $62 or more for each check returned as uncollectible.

 Take your eye screening and Knowledge Test at a PennDOT Driver License Center.
 Once passed, you will be issued your Initial Learner's Permit.

 Note: Permit holders under the age of 18 are encouraged to schedule their exam at this time for 6 months from the date their initial permit was issued.
 Leading up to the date of their skills test, if the student does not feel comfortable they may reschedule their exam for a future date.

 You must complete 65 hours of adult-supervised skill building.
 Except for a motorcycle learners permit, this requirement includes no less than ten hours of nighttime driving and five (5) hours of bad weather driving as well as 6 month waiting period.

-Motorcycle permit holders must take the Basic Rider Course in place of the ten hours of nighttime driving and five (5) hours of bad weather driving.
+Motorcycle permit holders must take the Basic Riding Clinic in place of the ten hours of nighttime driving and five (5) hours of bad weather driving.
 For more information on obtaining a class M license please refer to the Motorcycle Information Center

 When visiting a Driver License Center to take your road test, please be sure to bring the following items with you: